GlazeTech/TeraStore/README.md

 To interact with the Postgres DB, you may use Jetbrains' [DataGrip](https://www.jetbrains.com/datagrip/), which is free if you're a student like us!

+## Deployment
+Before deploying the applications the environment variables
+* VITE_BACKEND_URL: The URL of the backend endpoint.
+A special environment variable (see [this](https://vitejs.dev/guide/env-and-mode.html)), which is loaded at build-time.

+For deployment of the app, run

+`docker-compose up`

 ## Develop

 To run the application, you must first set the following environment variables: